StephenGotHacked/ETH-AVAX-PROOF-Intermediate-EVM-Course/README.md

 Smart Contract Management - ETH + AVAX | Managing multiple Smart Contract and show how to link a Phantom Wallet to Metamask and be able to Deposit and Withdraw of Eth.

+Types of Functions - ETH + AVAX | this module talks about the interface and abstruct construct and how to diffrenciate a view and pure method and how to use fallback to handles unrecognized call in functions.

 ### Executing program
 * To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.
 * Open a Solidity file in the repository and copy the code and paste it to the IDE you use.